Podcast: Play in new window | Download (Duration: 43:25 — 49.7MB)

 To most people, environmental awareness is all about global warming, or climate change, as it is now known.
 But there is a completely different way to look at environmentalism that makes perfect sense and contains none of the contradictions found in the mainstream narrative.
 There is an approach that priortises human well-being as opposed to allegedly prioritising the planet.
-The new approach begins with your internal environment – the blood – and then progresses outwards while serving your individual rational self-interest.
+The new approach begins with your internal environment – the blood – and then progresses outwards while serving your individual rational self-interest at every step.

-The central theme of the conventional view is that increasing levels of atmospheric CO2 will inevitably lead to disastrous changes in weather patterns that threaten the future of the planet and its ability to support human life.
-Since burning fossil fuels is the main source, labelling CO2 emissions as the problem has many knock-on implications.
-In a nutshell, human activity and development, and therefore human beings themselves, become the problem.
+The central theme of the conventional view is that increasing levels of atmospheric CO2 are causing disastrous changes in weather patterns that threaten the future of the planet and its ability to support human life.
+Human activity requires energy consumption and one of the most efficient ways to provide it and meet human transportation needs is through burning abiotic hydrocarbons – misleadingly called “fossil” fuels.
+This process releases CO2.
+Therefore, claiming that CO2 emissions are an atmospheric problem has massive implications.
+In a nutshell, human beings themselves become the problem.
+Under this assumption any kind of human aspirations and development must be curtailed.

-The solution of reducing CO2 emissions has similar knock-on implications.
+The alleged solution of reducing CO2 emissions has huge implications.
 It necessarily requires limiting industrial activity and the consumption of material goods as well as global population reduction to achieve a smaller ‘carbon footprint’.
-This whole picture of problem and solution rests on one very questionable assumption.
+This whole picture of problem and solution rests on one very questionable assumption – that atmospheric CO2 is a problem.

 The view from outside the Matrix is very different.
-Using CO2 as the murder weapon, humanity is being framed as the culprit destroying the environment.
-However, if we look at the facts this amounts to getting hold of the wrong end of the stick.
-It is pollution of the environment that threatens both humanity and the planet.
+If we consider CO2 as the metaphorical murder weapon, humanity is being framed as the culprit destroying the environment.
+However, when you look closely and observe the full context, the facts do not support this verdict.
+Pollution of the environment threatens both humanity and the planet, CO2 does not.
 Individual human beings are not generally a threat to the environment, but the environment can be a very real threat to human beings.
 Governments and their nefarious activities threaten both!

 There is a pressing need to identify a genuine environmental awareness rooted in the facts, that will not only serve individual human health but also save the planet.
 A self-centred approach focusing on our individual personal health requirements constitutes a win-win environmental awareness as opposed a ‘bolt on’ additional burden of concern.